Welcome to the club!

 A note from Fetaccompli

-I know that blue cheese may not be to everyone's taste, but I'm committed to introducing you to new things and broadening your horizons.
+I know that smoked cheese may not be to everyone's taste, but I'm committed to introducing you to new things and broadening your horizons.
+I believe this is the one.

 As I heard someone put it recently, "if you can open a mouth, you can open a mind".